-Moreover, future art graduate students usually furnish an artistic/creative resume.
-This itemizes relevant experience.
-Things like performances attended, places where art was made, art, exhibitions that were meaningful or work was displayed.
+Moreover, future graduate art students usually submit an artistic/creative resume.
+This itemizes relevant experience; things like performances attended, places where art was made, exhibitions that were meaningful or times work was displayed.

-We asked graduates of fine arts about how earning a master's degree in fine arts can build your skills to practice your passions:
+We asked graduates of fine arts programs about how earning a master's degree in fine arts can build your skills to practice your passions: